This post may contain affiliate or referral links which means I may earn a sales commission. Please see my full affiliate disclosurehere.

-In the Britax Frontier high back booster, Dub can stay harnessed up to 90 pounds and it can be used with a seatbelt up to 120 pounds.
-But let’s be honest, an older child isn’t going to want to remain in a “car seat” for that long.
+The Britax Grow With You transitions from a 5-point harness to a belt-positioning high back booster, so your child can stay harnessed up to 65 pounds and it can be used with a seatbelt up to 120 pounds.

-When is your child ready for a backless booster seat?
+Your child is ready for a backless booster when . . .

-Look what happens if your child can’t sit still.
-The seat belt slides off the collarbone and shoulder so if you are in an accident while your child is in a leaning position, it could result in serious injury.
+If your child can’t sit still then you run the risk of the seat belt sliding off the collarbone and shoulder.
+If you are in an accident while your child is in a leaning position, it could result in serious injury.

 If your child is still wiggly in his or her seat, they should remain in a harnessed booster.
 Once they have reached a level of maturity where they sit and act appropriately at all times in their seat, then you may move them to a backless booster seat.
-This sometimes happens around age five, but six or seven is even more likely.
+This typically happens around age five or six.

 Click here to find out more about when to move your children up to the next car seat or to a booster seat.